ropensci/roweb3/content/blog/2023-04-11-troubleshooting-pandoc-problems-as-an-r-user/index.md

     from: markdown+emoji
 ```

-to turn on the indispensable emoji support. :tada:
+to turn on the indispensable emoji support. 🎉

 - **option**.
 See how we refrained to frame extensions as options, because [options](https://pandoc.org/MANUAL.html#options) are another thing!
 They're sort of arguments to Pandoc calls.
 For instance `--mathml` is an option for rendering math to MathML.